 What exactly does short-term health insurance cover and is it right for you?
 We’ve created a comprehensive guide with everything that you need to know about short-term plans and we’ve rounded up the best health insurance companies that offer these affordable options.

-Quick Look: Best Short Term Health Insurance
+5 Best Short Term Health Insurance Companies

 What is Short-Term Health Insurance?

 In theory, the term short-term health insurance should be a simple concept.
 A short-term plan is one that’s not intended to cover you for a long period of time.
 For the most part, this definition is true.
-However, the legality of short-term health insurance plans vary year by year depending on who’s president.
+However, the legality of short-term health insurance plans varies year by year depending on who’s president.

 In 2017, strict limitations on the duration of short-term plans were put into place by the federal government to prevent consumers from using short-term plans as a substitute for insuring themselves long-term through their employer or through open enrollment with the Affordable Care Act.
 Short-term plans prior to late 2018 were limited to three months’ duration.